xcp-ng/xcp-ng-org/docs/guides/create-use-custom-xcpng-ubuntu-templates.md

 # Create and use custom XCP-NG templates: a guide for Ubuntu

-How to create and use custom XCP-NG templates: a guide for Ubuntu?
+How to create and use custom XCP-NG templates for Ubuntu?

 [Xen Orchestra](https://xen-orchestra.com) offers free templates via the XOA Hub (for users of Xen Orchestra Virtual Appliance).
 However, if you don't find what you need and wish to create your own templates with support for [Cloud-init](https://cloud-init.io/), this post is for you.

 [Cloud-init](https://cloud-init.io/) is a tool used in cloud environments, developed to automate the configuration and initialization of virtual machines at first boot.
 It allows for various configurations to be applied to a virtual machine without manual intervention.
 Here is an overview of its main functions:

-* network configuration (static or dynamic),
+* network configuration (static or dynamic)
-* SSH key management,
+* SSH key management
-* user configuration (with or without password),
+* user configuration (with or without password)
-* script execution,
+* script execution
-* filesystem mounting,
+* filesystem mounting
-* system configuration (e.g., hostname).
+* and system configuration (e.g., hostname)

 This post explains in detail the steps to create templates based on Ubuntu.
 The same principles apply to other Linux distributions, provided they support [Cloud-init](https://cloud-init.io/).
 We will also discuss the use of templates and how to pass information to [Cloud-init](https://cloud-init.io/).